News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 https://twitter.com/YouGov/status/1629141495696457729

-A recent Twitter UK poll on subtitles by Martin Lewis, with more than 70,000 votes, found that almost 80% of people prefer subtitles over dubbing on films.
+A Twitter UK poll on subtitles by Martin Lewis, with more than 70,000 votes, found that almost 80% of respondents preferred subtitles to dubbing when watching films.

 https://twitter.com/MartinSLewis/status/1614903044855963650

-A recent poll on subtitles by popular news site Vox, with more than 5 million views, found that 57% regularly use subtitles/captions on TV or streaming films.
+A poll by Vox, viewed more than five million times, found that 57% of people regularly use subtitles or captions when watching TV or streaming films.
 Only 2% of respondents said they had hearing loss.

 https://www.youtube.com/watch?v=VYJtb2YXae8

-Netflix recently revealed that 40% of its global users have subtitles switched ON, all the time, while 80% switch them on at least once a month.
+Netflix has reported that around 40% of its global users keep subtitles on all the time, while about 80% use them at least once a month.

 https://www.theweek.co.uk/news/955356/why-have-we-all-switched-on-the-subtitles